 Your QuestionMy son has 22q11.2 deletion syndrome (velocardiofacial syndrome) and was recently diagnosed with thyroid problems.
 He was treated with calcium.
 Why?
 Since he started his calcium he has been having seizures that seem to be triggered by intense emotion.
 Why?
 Does his condition affect his central nervous system?
 How can we treat his seizures?
-Now that he has seizures could he be classified as having a condition other than 22q11.2 syndrome, such as hypoparathyroidism retardation dysmorpha syndrome?
-What is this syndrome?
+Now that he has seizures could he be classified as having a condition other than 22q11.2 syndrome?

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

 - What are the signs and symptoms of 22q11.2 deletion syndrome?

 - Are thyroid problems associated with 22q11.2 deletion syndrome?

 - Why might calcium be given to a child with 22q11.2 deletion syndrome?

 - Are seizures associated with 22q11.2 deletion syndrome?

 - How might seizures be treated?